Robert Levine: Mary Tyler Moore’s Husband Remained By Her Side But Out Of The Spotlight

 And Mary Tyler Moore overcame more than just an age difference with husband Robert Levine.
 As friend and longtime co-star Valerie Harper noted in 1983, the two had a difference in religious beliefs as well — Moore was Roman Catholic, Levine is Jewish.

-But though Harper said she had never seen Moore so happy, there were whispers at the time that Moore and Robert Levine were mismatched, People noted.
+But though Harper said she had never seen Moore so happy, there were whispers at the time that Moore and Robert Levine were a strange match, People noted.

 “Some of Moore’s other close chums have been less blissful about the prospective marriage.
 One intimate complains that Levine is ‘a big bore who’s never been around or done anything interesting.
 All he talks about is medicine.
 Besides, he’s unattractive.’
 Adds another confidante: ‘I saw her entwined with that shlub on Columbus Avenue.
 What does she see in him?’ “